spawaskar-cora/cora-docs/docs/getting-started/philosophy.md

 ### :globe_with_meridians:  It's a Saas Web Application { data-toc-label="Software as a Service" }

-Focus on the forensic anthroplogy skills you are good at and leave the software and hardware issues to us, because CoRA is managed as Software as a service (Saas).
+Focus on the forensic anthropology skills you are good at and leave the software and hardware issues to us, because CoRA is managed as Software as a service (Saas).
 No need to know Programming, Databases, HTML, CSS or JavaScript.
 - `Let CoRA do the heavy lifting for you.`

 ### :material-graphql:  Advanced Analytics & Visualizations { data-toc-label="Advanced Analytics & Visualizations" }

-Provides the most advanced, current and modern analytics and visualaizations to help you find things that matter using state-of-the-art algorithms including advanced statistical techniques & regression models, graph theory and AI/ML models.
+Provides the most advanced, current and modern analytics and visualizations to help you find things that matter using state-of-the-art algorithms including advanced statistical techniques & regression models, graph theory and AI/ML models.
 – `The algorithms in CoRA are designed to help you find things that matter`

 ### :material-devices: Works on all devices { data-toc-label="Works on all devices" }